-The purpose of the WMP is also to provide guidance to the project team with regard to the management of waste generated on the construction site during the construction of the landfill and temporary storage facility.
-The WMP will further assist in the prevention of pollution that may arise from the general and the hazardous waste that could be generated on the construction site.
+The purpose of the WMP is also to provide guidance to the project team with regard to the management of waste generated on the rock dump site during the decommissioning of the rock dump.
+The WMP will further assist in the prevention of pollution that may arise from the rock dump that during decommissioning.